hwar042/sftp/README.md

 # sftp
- An implementation of the SFTP Protocol in Java
+ An implementation of the (simple) SFTP Protocol in Java